Midnight Zoo: Format

-Midnight Zoo was similar in concept to the Ten Network's 'Up Late Game Show', hosted by former Big Brother housemate, Simon Deering aka Hotdogs.
+Midnight Zoo was similar in concept to Network Ten's 'Up Late Game Show', hosted by former Big Brother housemate, Simon Deering aka Hotdogs.

 The 90 minute runtime of Midnight Zoo was split into three 30 minute slots.
 Each slot was allocated to one host/location pair.
 The puzzles were mostly brain teasers and questions relating to popular culture and are regarded as relatively simple (for example, 'Name a movie starting with B').
 Money is awarded via the gameboard, which dictates the amount of money won for a particular answer.
 A puzzle featured in a previous slot was carried over to the next slot, suggesting that one puzzle can sometimes occupy the entire 90 minute runtime.

 To maintain interest in the show over the course of its duration, there were several segments featured during each slot.
 These were mostly to encourage callers during slow periods, which in turn encourages human interaction with the show.
 These include: